Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 for a given parameter set.
 The framework will iterate over a certain amount of different parameter sets until it cannot reduce the (time/memory) complexity further.
 The minimum is then shown in such a table.
+**_<Andre: The iteration is unclear here as the concept of optimization parameters has not been introduced.
+I suggest to introduce the concept as a translation to the next section in which we can then explain that the optimization happens automatically.>_**

+**_<Andre: The next paragraph implicitly states that the time / memory is returned in form of basic operations.
+ I think this should be highlighted better.
+Therefore the concept of basic operations and elements should be introduced (maybe with a reference to the eprint) >_**

-Additional note that the values the function `_time_and_memory_complexity(...)` returns are in logarithmic notation, meaning a successful run of `DUMMYAlgorithm1` would take `2**n` basic operations.
+Additionally, note that the values the function `_time_and_memory_complexity(...)` returns are in logarithmic notation, meaning a successful run of `DUMMYAlgorithm1` would take `2**n` basic operations.
 More about the `verbose_information` you will find in the [chapter](#Adding verbose information).

-# Adding a optimization parameter
+# Adding an optimization parameter
+**_<Andre: Static is somehow not correct, as it is changing with the input parameter n.
+Also it sounds like adding optimization parameters improves algorithms.
+I think you should explain that some algorithms have optimization parameters that can be chosen freely and are usually chosen to minimize the running time.>_**
-Right now our estimator does only return a static runtime, lets enhance this by introducing a optimization parameter `h`, which represents the number of elements to precompute for a MITM-based algorithm.
+Right now our estimator does only return a static runtime, lets enhance this by introducing an optimization parameter `h`, which represents the number of elements to precompute for a MITM-based algorithm.
 If `h=10`, we precompute `2**10` elements on a lookup table, and hence the runtime is reduced to `2**{n-h} = 2**{90}`.
+**_<Andre: The example is hard to understand without further context.
+I think it is a good idea to have an example, but maybe we can make it more accessible>_**

 To add the parameter we need to inform our `DUMMYAlgorithm1` class about it, for this add the following functions